 Spencer Davis Group

-Spencer Davis Group: The British Invasion's R&B Powerhouse
+Spencer Davis Group: The British Invasion's Rhythm and Blues Powerhouse

-The Spencer Davis Group was a pivotal British rhythm and blues band that emerged from Birmingham in the 1960s.
-The group is best remembered for launching the career of Steve Winwood and for a string of transatlantic hits that defined the energetic soul of the British Invasion.
+The Spencer Davis Group was a pivotal British rhythm and blues and rock band that emerged from Birmingham in the 1960s.
+The group achieved international fame with a string of energetic hits driven by the powerful vocals of a teenage Steve Winwood, securing their place in the British Invasion narrative.

 Early career

-The band formed in 1963, taking its name from its founder and rhythm guitarist, Spencer Davis.
-The core lineup featured the prodigiously talented teenage siblings Steve Winwood on vocals, guitar, and organ and Muff Winwood on bass.
-They built a formidable reputation on the UK club and university circuit with their authentic, driving interpretations of American blues and R&B.
+The band formed in Birmingham in 1963, taking its name from its founder and rhythm guitarist, Spencer Davis.
+The core lineup featured the prodigiously talented siblings Steve Winwood on vocals, guitar, and organ and Muff Winwood on bass, alongside drummer Pete York.
+Their early reputation was built on a formidable live act, leading to a recording contract with the Fontana label in 1964.

 Breakthrough